trailofbits/cargo-unmaintained/README.md

 Usage: cargo unmaintained [OPTIONS]

 Options:
-      --imprecise       Do not check whether package repository contains package; enables checking last commit timestamps using the GitHub API, which is faster, but can produce false negatives
+      --fail-fast       Exit as soon as an unmaintained dependency is found --imprecise       Do not check whether package repository contains package; enables checking last commit timestamps using the GitHub API, which is faster, but can produce false negatives